Courtney Roby: Atlanta Falcons

 On June 27, 2014, Roby was signed by the Atlanta Falcons.
 He was released on October 7, 2014.

 Personal

-Courtney was born to John Roby, Jr., and Donita Turner-Douglas.
-He is the oldest of four with two brothers, Brandon Walker-Roby, who is also a former WR at Indiana University (2005–2008) and John "Tre" Roby III, a former WR at Lindenwood University.
-Courtney has one sister, Karrington.
+Roby was born to John Roby Jr., and Donita Turner-Douglas.
+He is the oldest of four with two brothers, Brandon Walker-Roby, who is also a former wide receiver at Indiana University (2005–2008) and John "Tre" Roby III, a former WR at Lindenwood University.
+Roby has one sister, Karrington.

-Roby comes from a family of athletes: father John Roby, Jr. excelled in basketball for the University of Indianapolis (formerly known as Indiana Central), cousin Landon Turner starred for the 1981 NCAA Championship Indiana University basketball team, uncle Rob Turner was an excellent WR at Indiana University (1987–90), Roby is also the cousin of NFL RB Darren Sproles and the late NFL punter Reggie Roby.
+Roby comes from a family of athletes: his father John Roby Jr. played basketball for the University of Indianapolis (formerly known as Indiana Central University), his cousin Landon Turner starred for the 1981 NCAA Championship Indiana University basketball team, and his uncle Rob Turner played wide receiver at Indiana University (1987–90).
+Roby is also the cousin of Darren Sproles, who played running back in the NFL, and the late NFL punter Reggie Roby.

 Courtney married his wife Krystal on July 13, 2013, with whom he has two daughters.